mismith0227/hugo_theme_pickles/README.md

 You may specify following options in `config.toml` of your site to make use of this theme's features.

+Please see the sample config.toml under the exampleSite directory.

 ```toml
 baseurl = "Your site URL"
 languageCode = "en-us"